pletzer/nzesm_apptainer/README.md

 Containerisation allows you to compile code that can be easily ported from one platform to another (with some restrictions).
 As the name suggests, all the dependencies are contained -- there are no undefined references.

 The container `nzesmenv` described below comes with an operating system, compilers, and libraries, including MPI.
 It can be thought as a replacement for the modules used on many high performance computers to load in dependencies (toolchain, NetCDF, etc).

-## How to build a container
+## Prerequisites

 First you need to have Apptainer installed.
 If you're running Linux, you're in luck, just follow these [instructions](https://apptainer.org/docs/user/latest/).
 On Windows, you can use Windows Linux Subsystem (WSL) and on Mac you might have to install Apptainer within a Docker environment.

+To build the `nzesmenv.sif` container you'll need to compile the `GCOM` library.
+To build GCOM you'll need Cylc7, Rose 1 and FCM.
+It's hard to build GCOM inside the container so we have provided instructions below how to build the library outside the container using the container's compilers and MPI.
+For convenience, we include the commands to copy the library and Fortran module files in the `%files` section of `conf/nzesmenv.def`.
+Edit section `%files` to reflect the location of the libraries and module files.

+## How to build a container

 A container needs a definition file, e.g. `conf/nzesmenv.def`.
 This file lists the operating system, the compilers and the steps to build the libraries.
 It is a recipe for building the container.